 Shapes and Sizes

-Lodge enamel cast iron is available in 6 round ovens, this includes 1 shallow casserole and 1 large oval Dutch oven.
+Lodge enameled cast-iron Dutch ovens are available in 6 sizes 5 round ovens, this includes 1 shallow casserole and 1 large oval shape Dutch oven.

 Lodge Seasoned Dutch Oven Sizes